 Here are some examples of what I learned and how I turned them into actionable insights.

-1. People in financial services are skeptical that the UserTesting platform can meet their demographic needs
+1. People in financial services have specific and unique demographic needs

-Several people highlighted a concern about whether or not the UserTesting Contributor Network (panel) would be able to find their exact customer and/or target market.
+Several people were unsure if UserTesting Contributor Network (panel) would be able to find their exact customer and/or target market.

 Listen to one person share their feedback: